choycoy/choycoy.github.io/_posts/2023-02-08-research_project_01.markdown

 💡 This post introduces the research for the project "A Dish Recommendation System".
 {: .notice--warning}
 # A Dish Recommendation System
 The aim of this project is to recommend new dishes that suits your taste that **you have not had before** by automatically analysing the dishes you had.
 This recommendation algorithm is so robust that many people find their `all-time favourite dish`.
+In other words, I'd like to make the `spotify` of a dish recommendation version.

 ## A Dish Recommendation System vs A Restaurant Recommendation
 To **specify the individual taste**, the range of what we want to recommend for you is reduced such as not considering the whole menu in the restaurant.
 For example, even though the restaurants normally have the most popular menu or friends recommend you their best menu after they tried the restaurant, you may be much satisfied with what you just chose randomly by your taste than the recommend menu by others.
 This happens because people have different taste.

 ## The algorithm
-(1) `Collaborative Filtering` consists of collecting and analysing users’ behaviours.
-It is used as a way to **predict users' preferences**.
-The underlying idea is that people who have similar dish likely have similar tastes.
-Conversely, if the same group of like-minded people like two different dishes, they are probably similar.
-This information can be leveraged to suggest dishes you have never had before.
 <br>
 <br>
 e.g. `Netflix`: taking users' **star-based movie ratings** to inform its understanding of which movies to recommend to other similar users.